Violence against women in the United States

 Violence against women in the United States is the use of domestic abuse, murder, sex-trafficking, rape and assault against women in the United States.
 It has been recognized as a public health concern.
+Family and domestic violence is a common problem in the United States, affecting an estimated 10 million people every year.
 Culture in the United States has led towards the trivialization of violence towards women, with media in the United States possibly contributing to making women-directed violence appear unimportant to the public.

 History

-The history of laws and cultural taboos have a current effect on how new sexual assault laws are drafted, how the laws are applied by law enforcement and how police decide whether to arrest a suspected perpetrator.
+The history of laws and cultural taboos have a current effect on how new sexual assault laws are drafted, how the laws are applied by law enforcement, and how police decide whether to arrest a suspected perpetrator.
 The history of sexual assault prosecutions influences whether or not current cases are taken to court.
 Judges and juries make decisions to convict based upon their past knowledge on the topic of sexual assault.

 Media

-The imagery of women being sexually victimized in advertisements, pornography, films and music videos has been shown to increase support for violence toward women.
+Media that sexually objectify women by portraying them in ways that emphasize physical beauty and sexual readiness as well as reduce them to decorative and sexual objects have been identified by scholars as a powerful cultural risk factor encouraging sexual harassment and sexual violence.the imagery of women being sexually victimized in advertisements, pornography, films and music videos has been shown to increase support for violence toward women.

 In a study published in 2008, it was found that in nearly 2,000 print advertisements of 58 magazines popular in the United States, 50% of ads depicted women as sex objects, appearing as a victim in about 10% of advertisements.
 The main magazines featuring sexual objectification of women were of the fashion and adolescent topics.
 These advertisements often portrayed women in various positions and expressions that were derived from pornography.
 The study also stated that women in the United States feel that rape is "trivialized in American culture" and concluded that "media imagery that presents women as both sex object and as victims" has possibly contributed to this trivialization.

 A 2016 study regarding the objectification of women in the media found that men's magazines, reality television and pornography brought upon more thoughts of objectification, which in turn led to more support of violence toward women.
 In the study's results, it is stated "the relationship between objectifying media exposure and attitudes supportive of violence against women was fully mediated by notions of women as sex objects".
+Similarly, a 2024 study analyzing American true crime podcasts has shown that narrative conventions within the genre continue to dehumanize murdered women, just as what traditional news media did, by focusing on their bodies and suffering rather than representing their personhood and life experiences.